 In addition, 0518050 is hassle-free to assemble; it can be used right away after being taken out of the box.
 Better yet, you don’t have to worry about overspraying as 0518050 provides just enough power for you to get the job done nicely.

-Nonetheless, that also means you won’t be able to use this sprayer on big projects because it will take forever to finish, unless you’ve got some time to spend.
+Nonetheless, that also means you won’t be able to use the best paint sprayer for trim and doors on big projects because it will take forever to finish, unless you’ve got some time to spend.

 - Interchangeable nozzles